seankellyhp/seankellyhp/README.md

 My interest lies in adapting tools and methods from big data and data science for socially responsible use in communication and news media research.

-My profile contains projects from my academic research, along with some evidence of side quests.
+My profile contains projects from my academic journey, along with some evidence of side quests.

 </td>
 <td>